-Now open to BC businesses, the government-funded Launch Online Grant Program offers ‘free money’ to cover up to $7,500 in costs to shift a business to online selling.
+Open to BC businesses, the BC government-funded Launch Online Grant Program offers ‘free money’ to cover up to $7,500 in costs to shift a business to online selling.

 The applicant can be a business that already has a website, but has no (or only underdeveloped) e-commerce elements; or a business with no web presence that can benefit from selling its products online.